Frequently Asked Questions: Writing

 There are six Alan Ayckbourn plays which were originally written with end-stage performance in mind (although several of these have been performed in the round).
 These plays are: Bedroom Farce, A Small Family Business, Haunting Julia, Things We Do For Love, Virtual Reality and All Lies.
 Although Jeeves and House were originally performed as end-stage plays, unlike the other plays they were not specifically written for end-stage performance.

-The vast majority of Alan Ayckbourn's plays were written for performance in-the-round, but can be easily adapted to other staging configurations (with the exception of
+The vast majority of Alan Ayckbourn's plays were written for performance in-the-round, but can be easily adapted to other staging configurations (with the exception of Taking Steps, which is intended specifically for performance in-the-round).

 12) What are the 'Grey Plays'?

 Alan Ayckbourn has written a number of plays which have been produced and performed, but which are not considered part of the official canon.
 Generally this is because the plays were written for a specific and unique event (An Evening With Palos for The Colin Blakely Memorial; Untitled Farce for the 50th anniversary of the Stephen Joseph Theatre) or because they were from Alan's earliest days as a writer and represent formative steps as a professional writer.
 Whilst all the plays have been produced in some forms, they have never been published and are no longer available for production.
-The 'Grey Plays' are: Double Hitch (one act, 1960); Love Undertaken (one act, 1961); Follow The Lover (one act, 1962); Dracula (one act, 1975); The Jubilee Show (revue, 1977); Backnumbers (revue, 1983); An Evening With PALOS (one act, 1987); The Fearsome Threesome (one act monologue, 1989); Ron & Julie (one act sketch, 1991); Between The Lines (revue by Paul Todd incorporating Ayckbourn songs, 1992); Untitled Farce (one act, 2005); Truth Will Out (full length, 2023); Father of Invention (full length, 2024).
+The 'Grey Plays' are: Double Hitch (one act, 1960); Love Undertaken (one act, 1961); Follow The Lover (one act, 1962); Dracula (one act, 1975); The Jubilee Show (revue, 1977); Backnumbers (revue, 1983); An Evening With PALOS (one act, 1987); The Fearsome Threesome (one act monologue, 1989); Ron & Julie (one act sketch, 1991); Between The Lines (revue by Paul Todd incorporating Ayckbourn songs, 1992); Untitled Farce (one act, 2005); Truth Will Out (full length, 2023); Father of Invention (full length, 2024); Men, Meals & Me (full length, 2025).
 Full details can be found in the Plays section.

 13) Why is Intimate Exchanges considered one play rather than eight in the play canon?